common name: American grasshopper

 The American grasshopper has two generations per year.
 It overwinters in the adult stage, unlike most grasshoppers, which pass the winter in the egg stage.
 Thus, American grasshoppers are present throughout the year in Florida.
 The principal hatching periods are from February to May, and again from August to September, but the generations may overlap.

 Significant damage to plants occurs when these insects become very abundant.
-Abundance commonly follows periods or actions that cause increased abundance in favored foods, typically weedy grasses.
+Abundance commonly an increase in favored foods, typically weedy grasses.
 This can result from weather that favors grasses such as mild winters, increased rainfall, suppression of grazing by livestock, or soil tillage.
-For example, if fields are not tilled after crop harvest or grasses are allowed to grow luxuriously in young pine plantations, weedy plant populations can develop that favor hopper survival and abundance.
-Short or sparse vegetation allows predators such as birds to detect and feed on hoppers, a favorite food of bird life.
+For example, if fields are not tilled after crop harvest or grasses are allowed to grow luxuriously in young pine plantations, weedy plant populations can develop that favor grasshopper survival and abundance.
+Short or sparse vegetation allows predators to detect and feed on grasshoppers, a favorite food of bird life.

 Sampling.
 Grasshopper densities may be estimated using two methods.
 The first is to select a plot and determine area.
 The area can then be walked and the number of grasshoppers that leap or fly can be counted.
 This provides an estimate of number per unit of area, and when the numbers of late instar nymphs or adults exceed about 15 per square yard, there is potential for damage.
 The second method is to sweep the plot area with a sweep net to determine the average number of grasshoppers per sweep.
 The latter technique is a relative assessment that is only useful for distinguishing "high" from "low" density areas.